-So, when you do it yourself and someone wants to just hitch a long ride think twice.
-It’s a lot more than just splitting fuel and we had countless request for people wanting to join so they could essentially get a free safari across Africa.
+So, when you do it yourself, and someone wants to hitch a long ride, think twice.
+It’s a lot more than just splitting fuel, and we had a countless request for people wanting to join so they could necessarily get a free safari across Africa.

 Would I do it again?

-We saw the sunrise over the tallest sand dune in the world in Namibia.
+We saw the sunrise over the tallest dune in the world in Namibia.
 We drove around the rim of the most impressive crater lakes in Queen Elizabeth National Park in Uganda.
-Found some of the friendliest people in rural communities in Malawi.
+We have found some of the friendliest people in rural communities in Malawi.
 We sat in Kasanka National Park with not a single other guest in the park we watched the sunset in complete wilderness.

 Defying that typical African tourist stereotype felt liberating, we weren’t fly in and fly out tourists.
-We left South Africa with apprehension to brave the African bush, now we feel are much more confident travelers.
+We left South Africa with apprehension to brave the African bush; now, we are much more confident travelers.

 We even impress Africans with our journey!
-I know we are not the toughest bush people of the bunch – far from it actually.
+I know we are not the toughest bush people of the bunch – far from it.
 We have met some of the craziest travelers on this continent full of inspiration.
-However, maybe we can stand next to them now and have a few cold beers and relive some crazy tales.
+However, maybe we can stand next to them now and have a few cold beers and relive some stupid tales.

 Yes, but with a much needed few years break to chill out with some easier (and cheaper) travel.
 Traveling Africa is more than rewarding, but I won’t lie and say that anywhere near as simple as traveling elsewhere in the world.
 As for us now?
 We’re off to Kenya to see more of what this continent has in store!